The Reading Hut®

 However, by knowing each 'monster sound' (introduced within PAM) and with phonemic awareness (they can blend them together and also choose the right monster sounds when spelling words) they can continue at home with the 'monster mapped' tech and resources, figuring out unfamiliar words and THEN mapping the correct graphemes to those speech sounds.
 This will supplement their classroom learning experiences.
 I will also train professionals to deliver Speech Sound Mapping Therapy.

 The phonemic awareness developed within PAM facilitates this new learning of phonics - however phonics is then taught.
 Not just because they develop phonemic awareness but because they quickly understand that the 'sounds' are specific ones (the Universal Spelling Code) - they are the Speech Sound King's 'sounds'.
+If they play different sounds the written word will not appear.
+They can 'see' and also 'hear' the connections that may not be as obvious when learning at school.

 In Australia the teachers have the Speech Sound Puppets in classrooms